-December 31, 2022
+December 51, 2022

-Board of Directors Board Date/Term Agenda Item Reason for Recusal Voting
+Board of Directors Board Date/Term Recused Director Agenda Item Reason for Recusal Voting

 2022.01.24 Lionel de Saint- The subsidiary CDIB Chairman, vice chairman, Recused from

 7th term, 47th Exupéry Capital Group's director or independent discussion and voting

-meeting Stefano Paolo transfer of its partial director of the companies
+meeting transfer of its partial director of the companies C

 Board of Bertamini shares in the concerned.

 Directors Saloon Tham Biomedical Fund and

 Shan-Jung Yu partial equity of its

 Paul Yang Biomedical II Fund to

 Tyzz-Jiun Duh China Life.

 Hsing-Cheng Tai Capital reduction of the Independent director of Recused from

-subsidiary KGI KGI Securities discussion and voting
+0 0 subsidiary KGI KGI Securities discussion and voting

-Securities of returning
+Securities of returning C

 all the shares and cash

 of the Company

 obtained from the share

 conversion between the

 Company and China

 Life to the Company.

-Chia-Juch Chang Chairman of the Recused from
+Chia-Juch Chang To discuss the Chairman of the Recused from

 performance bonus of Company. discussion and voting

 the Chairperso.

-2022.04.25 Chia-Juch Chang The legal representative Recused from
+2022.04.25 Chia-Juch Chang To discuss the The legal representative Recused from

 7th term, 51st Lionel de Saint- distribution of of recipients of director's discussion and voting

 meeting Exupéry employee's remuneration.

-Board of Stefano Paolo compensation and
+Board of compensation and

 Directors Bertamini directors' remuneration

 Saloon Tham in 2021.

 Shan-Jung Yu

-Board of D 1 Directors Recused Director Agenda Item Reason for Recusal Voting Board Date/Term Director Lionel de Saint- Exupéry directors nominated by Director candidate, independent director candidate, and legal person representative of When discussing and voting about the qualifications of director candidates or Bertamini Saloon Tham Shan-Jung Yu Paul Yang Tyzz-Jiun Duh qualification review for independent director candidates. the candidate. the legal person they represent, directors and independent directors should avoid participating in the discussion and voting.
-Exupéry Stefano Paolo Bertamini To discuss the agreement of lifting the restrictions on non-competition of directors of the Company.
-The object of the lifting of the non-competition restriction.
+Board of D 1 Directors Board Date/Term Recused Director Agenda Item Reason for Recusal Voting Chia-Juch Chang Lionel de Saint- Exupéry Stefano Paolo Bertamini Saloon Tham Shan-Jung Yu Paul Yang Tyzz-Jiun Duh List of candidates for the Company's directors nominated by the shareholders and qualification review for independent director candidates.
+Director candidate, independent director candidate, and legal person representative of the candidate.
+When discussing and voting about the qualifications of director candidates or the legal person they represent, directors and independent directors should avoid participating in the discussion and voting.
+Exupéry Stefano Paolo Bertamini Saloon Tham Paul Yang Tyzz-Jiun Duh To discuss the agreement of lifting the restrictions on non- competition of directors of the Company. restriction.
 When discussing and voting to lift their non-competition restrictions, directors and independent directors should avoid participating in the discussion and voting.
-2022.05.20 7th term, 52nd meeting Board of Directors Exupéry Stefano Paolo Bertamini Saloon Tham Shan-Jung Yu Paul Yang China Development Financial Headquarters Building green energy procurement and cost sharing.
+2022.05.20 7th term, 52nd meeting Board of Directors Lionel de Saint- Exupéry Stefano Paolo Bertamini Saloon Tham Shan-Jung Yu Paul Yang Tyzz-Jiun Duh China Development Financial Headquarters Building green energy procurement and cost sharing.
 Chairman, vice chairman, director or independent director of the companies/corporations concerned.
 Recused from discussion and voting 2022.06.10 7th term, 53rd meeting Board of Directors Stefano Paolo Bertamini Financial inspection results and related personnel punishments in 2022.
 Case related to directors.
 When discussing and voting on proposals related to themselves, directors should avoid participating in the discussion and voting.
 2022.06.17 8th term, 1st meeting Board of Directors Tyzz-Jiun Duh Wei Chung Shih-Chieh Chang Appointment of the members of the Company's 5th Remuneration Committee.
 Member candidates of the Remuneration Committee.
-Bertamini Tyzz-Jiun Duh Appointment of the members of the 2nd Risk Management Committee of the Company.
+Recused from voting.
+Stefano Paolo Bertamini Tyzz-Jiun Duh Wei Chung Shih-Chieh Chang Appointment of the members of the 2nd Risk Management Committee of the Company.
 Member candidates of the Risk Management Committee.
 Recused from voting.
-Chia-Juch Chang Stefano Paolo Bertamini Appointment of the members of the 4th Sustainability Committee of the Company.
+Chia-Juch Chang Appointment of the members of the 4th Sustainability Committee of the Company.
 Member candidates of the Sustainability Committee.
 Recused from voting.